Weighted Sum-Rate Maximization for Rate-Splitting Multiple Access Based Multi-antenna Broadcast Channel with Confidential Messages: Optimization Framework for Perfect CSIT

 \section{Optimization Framework for Perfect CSIT}

-In this section, considering the case when perfect CSIT is available, we maximize the instantaneous WSR subject to the secrecy rate constraint of each user.
+In this section, the instantaneous WSR subject to the secrecy rate constraint of each user is maximized when perfect CSIT is available.
 Noting that the existing WMMSE-based algorithm for perfect CSIT in \cite{mao2018rsma} fails to deal with the non-convex secrecy rate constraint required by each user under our framework, we propose an SCA-based algorithm to iteratively optimize the precoder and common rate vector.